poidl/usbmusi/README.md

 ### Usage

 Choose an album from the paper list and read off the number.
-To start playback, type the number into the keypad and press enter.
+To start playback, type the number into the keypad and press `Enter`.
+Note that the number `999` is reserved for shutting down:

 * `*` skips forward one track
-* `\` skips backward one track
+* `\` skips to the beginning of track or backward one track
 * `+` increases volume
 * `-` decreases volume
-* `999[Enter]` exits the program
+* `CTRL-C` exits the program
+* `999[Enter]` shuts down the computer

 ### Helpful links